BodyMap VR: Medical Imaging Feature

 Design Approach

-Users think in regions, not isolated parts
+Users think in regions, not parts

 Our research showed that learners understand anatomy by region—like the digestive system or carpal tunnel—not by standalone organs.
 To support this, I restructured how users access medical images within the VR experience.